open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 Value of type `map<string, any>` is a map of string keys to `any` values.
 The keys in the map are unique (duplicate keys are not allowed).
 The representation of the map is language-dependent.
-The SDKs MAY allow duplicated keys (represent the map as an array/list of key-values) as long as they provide means to have them deduplicated when log records are exported.
+The SDKs MAY allow duplicated keys (e.g. represent the map as an array/list of key-values) as long as they provide means to have them deduplicated when log records are exported.